gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

 Docker images used by GitLab Runner are available on `Docker Hub <https://hub.docker.com/u/gromacs>`__.
 Images are (re)built manually using details in :file:`admin/containers`.

-This documentation is incomplete, pending resolution of :issue:`3275`.

-..  todo:: Expand this documentation to resolve :issue:`3275`

-.. todo:: Discuss the distinct characteristics of |Gromacs| CI pipelines to relevant to job configuration.
-          (:issue:`3472` and :issue:`3617`)

-.. todo:: (:issue:`3472` and :issue:`3617`) Comment on the number of pipelines that can be or which are likely to be running at the same time.
+.. todo:: (:issue:`3617`) Comment on the number of pipelines that can be or which are likely to be running at the same time.
-          (:issue:`3472` and :issue:`3617`)

 .. note::